 Scenario B: Customer does not own Windows 10 Enterprise subscription and is not planning on purchasing it for any reason other than potentially using WVD

-- Incremental cost of Windows 10 Enterprise subscription is $12 per user/month but the incremental cost of RDS SAL & Server 2016 license is roughly $6-$8 per user/month
+- Incremental cost of Windows 10 Enterprise E3 subscription is $7/user/month but the incremental cost of RDS SAL & Server 2016 license is roughly $6-$8 per user/month

-- RDS is the winner only if there are 25 or more desktop users.
-Although there are savings of $6 per user/month there are also costs for RDS infrastructure VMs.
+- RDS may be the winner only if there are 25 or more desktop users.
+Although there are savings per user/month there are also costs for RDS infrastructure VMs.
 If your customer has very few desktop users, the cost of these additional VMs may exceed the per-user savings.

-WVD holds the promise to simplify the licensing and deployment of virtual desktops in Azure.
+WVD simplifies the licensing and deployment of virtual desktops in Azure.
 With many organizations moving towards Microsoft 365 and Azure, it is a natural and relatively low-cost way to deploy desktops and applications in the cloud, unlike anything else that is available from other public cloud providers.

 For a head-to-head comparison between WVD and RDS, refer to this KB article.